Perform Memory Improvement Exercises Daily for a Stronger Brain

 Earlier generations were forced to use their memories.
 A hundred years ago, the average person probably had a better memory than we do today.
 We are so dependent on crutches to help us remember that we've nearly lost the skill.

-To improve your memory, increase the mental effort you expend each day.
+Smart phones, computers, and calculators have their place but lessen mental effort.
+A powerful way to improve your memory is increase the mental effort you expend each day.
 Create your own memory improvement exercises that can then become memory improvement habits.

 Memory systems, online brain games, memory improvement vitamins, the importance of adequate sleep, and other factors are discussed elsewhere on this website.
 They also contribute to a better memory.
 But you can get even better results by adding your own custom memory improvement exercises to the mix.
 See below for suggestions.